drmlazer11/drmlazer11.github.io/_posts/2016-04-11-Crunch-Club-Nuts.md

 <img src="http://i.imgur.com/IFpB26T.png"/>

-<p>As it turned out, 35% of the 50 people who clicked on our Google Adwords advertisement clicked 'YES.'
-So we continued onwards, as we considered that worthy of optimism.</p>
+<p>As it turned out, 35% of the 50 people who clicked on our Google Adwords advertisement said 'YES.'
+So we continued moving forward.</p>

 <p>This was the <a href="http://davemuench.com/crunch-club">follow up landing page</a> that we advertised on Google Adwords.
-Unfortunately only 20% of people clicked 'JOIN,' and it was for this reason that we chose to can the venture.
+Unfortunately only 20% of people clicked 'JOIN.'
+It was for this reason that we chose to stop working on the idea.